Quantum Rainbow Codes: Achieving Linear Rate, Growing Distance and Transversal Non-Clifford Gates with Generalised Colour Codes: Constructing Maximal and Rainbow Subgraphs of Simplex Graphs

 \subsection{Rainbow Subgraphs}

 Rainbow subgraphs are more complex to obtain in general than maximal subgraphs.
 Rainbow subgraphs of type $S$ are subgraphs of a maximal subgraph of type $S$.
-Finding rainbow subgraphs exhaustively would require us to consider all possible combinations of vertices within each maximal subgraph of the corresponding type.
+Finding rainbow subgraphs exhaustively would require us to consider all possible combinations of vertices within each maximal subgraph of the corresponding type, and is worst-case exponential complexity in the number of vertices in the maximal subgraphs.
+We demonstrate below efficient algorithms for finding rainbow subgraphs in the special case for rainbow codes where the Z-type checks are two-colour rainbow subgraphs.